Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 df_3['Day_of_Week'] = df_3['Date Local'].dt.dayofweek
 df_3.to_csv('Counties_over_500000_2022_march_april.csv')
 ```

+<a name="model_2020"></a>
+# 6.1.
+2020

-**Read data that became ready from Python for the year 2020 for counties with more than 500,000 population from mid-March to mid-April:**
+Reading data that became ready from Python for the year 2020 for counties with more than 500,000 population from mid-March to mid-April:*

-**2020**
 ```{r}
 data_2020 <- read.csv(file = "Counties_over_500000_2020_march_april.csv")